zzonyo/trust-docs-test/source/index.html.md

 -	Order cancellation (eventType=cancellation)<br>

 The field list in order update message can be various per event type, developers can design the data structure in either of two ways:<br>
-- Define a data structure including fields for all event types, allowing a few of them null<br>
+- Define a data structure including fields for all event types, allowing a few of them are null<br>
 - Define different data structure for each event type to include specific fields, inheriting from a common data structure which has common fields

 ### Topic